dlimeb/dieter.ca/content/markdown.md

 For students and professionals, reading is an essential tool for success.
 It fosters better communication skills, vocabulary development, and a broader perspective.
 Those who read regularly tend to excel in both written and spoken communication, which can open doors in various careers.

-Beyond the cognitive and emotional benefits, reading is a form of `entertainment` that can be enjoyed by people of all ages -- whether you're a child getting lost in the world of fairy tales or an adult exploring complex narratives, books offer a diverse range of experiences to suit every taste.
+Beyond the cognitive and emotional benefits, reading is a form of `entertainment` that can be enjoyed by people of all ages --- whether you're a child getting lost in the world of fairy tales or an adult exploring complex narratives --- because books offer a diverse range of experiences to suit every taste.

 ## Some more elements